 One Nice Outfit

 Just because you’re traveling to Africa does not mean it’s all villages and wild bush.
-We found plenty of reasons to dress nice from concerts, bars, restaurants, and even vibrant art scenes.
-Especially if you’re in many of the major cities from Cape Town to Nairobi or Accra we’ve found plenty of bars and restaurants.
+We found plenty of reasons to dress nice, from concerts, bars, restaurants, and vibrant art scenes.
+We’ve found plenty of bars and restaurants, especially if you’re in many major cities, from Cape Town to Nairobi or Accra.

-I would definitely recommend throwing at least one dress into your Africa packing list.
-Of course, if you happen to find a local fashion designer it’s always great to support local businesses!
+I would recommend throwing at least one dress into your Africa packing list.
+Of course, if you find a local fashion designer, it’s always great to support local businesses!

 Swimsuit